chochain/eForth1/README.md

   | LOAD | ( -- )   | restore EEPROM into RAM:0x2000 ~ last_word |

 #### C API call
 eForth1 provides a C interface for accessing the vast amount of libraries comes with Arduino ecosystem.
+It currently support upto 8 C functions but can be changed by updating CFUNC_MAX in eforth_config.h before compilation.

   | Word | Usage    | Function                                   |
   |:-----|:---------|:-------------------------------------------|